Inclusive Family History

 Everyone deserves to feel comfortable and confident when accessing medical care.

-• 2024: The ASRM Donor Task Force invited Dr. Serena H. Chen, Joe Cody, and Lori Metz to present the Inclusive Family History Initiative.
+• 2024: The ASRM Donor Task Force invited Dr. Serena H. Chen, Joe Cody, and Lori Metz to present the Inclusive Family History Initiative

-• First Prong: The integration of donor conception and adoption into medical intake forms through the GA4GH is in its testing phase, marking a significant step toward improving patient records and healthcare delivery.
+• First Prong: The integration of donor conception and adoption into medical intake forms through GA4GH is in its testing phase, marking a significant step toward improving patient records and healthcare delivery.

-What’s Next
+Next Steps:

-• Encourage the adoption of expanded kinship fields in medical intake forms and processes by the provider community.
+• Adoption of expanded kinship fields in medical intake records and processes by the provider community, including specific fields for donor conception and adoption

 How You Can Help